 There are also situations when the fish do not spawn.
 In this case, males and females should be separated for several days, and they should be given live food.
 Weather conditions have a significant influence on spawning; usually, fish do not start mating in inclement weather and at low atmospheric pressure.

 The newborn fry can be fed with infusoria, egg yolk, or some other small feed for their faster growth.
 After two weeks, they need to be transplanted from the spawn tank to a larger tank, and after a month, they are already able to survive in a common aquarium.

 Harlequin rasboras are not demanding in care, but if you do not follow the simple rules of its maintenance, then it can become sick.
 The water temperature mustn’t be lower than +25 ° C. If this aquatic inhabitant stays in cold water for a long time below +20 ° C, then fungal diseases can affect him.

-It is not difficult to correct this situation if you recognize the disease in time before the fish died.
+It is not difficult to fix this situation if you recognize the disease before your fish dies.
 First of all, immediately increase the temperature of the water in the aquarium to +28 ° C and be sure to set the aeration.
 Within a week, a sick fish should be lowered into a weak solution of potassium permanganate for 10 minutes.